Abdulmumin1/yochat/README.md

 > fun tip: add alias for 'yochat' as "chat" 😅

-so you be like: chat "how do i compress an video file"
+so you be like: chat "how do i compress a video file"

 ### Setting Your API Key